bradydowling/rwx-blog/content/posts/2024-06-17--Setting-Up-Signin-with-Google-Using-Expo-and-Supabase/index.md

 1. **Create a Google Cloud Project:**

    - Go to the [Google Cloud Console](https://console.cloud.google.com/).
-   - Create a new project or select an existing one.
+   - Click on the Select a project dropdown at the top of the page.
+   - Click on New Project.
+   - Enter the project name (e.g., `tutorialGoogle`) and click Create.
+   - Once created, select your newly created project from the project dropdown.

+2. **Enable Required APIs:**

+   - In the left-hand menu, navigate to `APIs & Services > Library`.
+   - Search for `Google Identity Toolkit API`.
+   - Click on it and then click Enable.
+   - Repeat the steps to enable `OAuth 2.0` (if not already enabled).

-2. **Configure the OAuth Consent Screen:**
+3. **Configure the OAuth Consent Screen:**

-   - In the Google Cloud Console, navigate to `APIs & Services > OAuth consent screen`.
+   - In the left-hand menu, navigate to `APIs & Services > OAuth consent screen`.
-   - Select your user type and click `Create`.
+   - Choose `External` for the user type and click Create.
    - Fill out the necessary information, such as App name, User support email, and Developer contact information.
    - Add scopes if necessary, which by default include "email" and "profile".
+   - Add Test users if required (under the Test users tab).
-   - Save and continue.
+   - Save and continue through the rest of the setup steps.

-3. **Add OAuth Client ID:**
+4. **Create OAuth 2.0 Client IDs:**

+   **For Web:**

-   - Navigate to `APIs & Services > Credentials`.
+   - In the left-hand menu, navigate to `APIs & Services > Credentials`.
-   - Click `Create Credentials`, then choose `OAuth client ID`.
+   - Click on Create Credentials and choose `OAuth Client ID`.
-   - Select `Application type` as `Web application`.
+   - Select `Web application` as the application type.
-   - Enter your application name.
    - Under "Authorized redirect URIs," add:
      ```
      https://{YOUR_PROJECT_REFERENCE_ID}.supabase.co/auth/v1/callback
      ```
+   - Click Create and copy the generated Client ID.

+   **For iOS:**

+   - _Note:_ Supabase doesn't currently support signing in with Google on iOS so this step is purely for reference.
+Refer to the [GitHub issue](https://github.com/openid/AppAuth-iOS/pull/788) which has since been fixed.
-   - Click `Create`.
+   - Click on Create Credentials and choose `OAuth Client ID`.

-4. **Add Android OAuth Client ID:**

-   - Navigate to `APIs & Services > Credentials`.
+   - Select `iOS` as the application type.
+   - Enter your Bundle ID.

+   **For Android:**

-   - Click `Create Credentials`, then choose `OAuth client ID`.
+   - Click on Create Credentials and choose `OAuth Client ID`.
-   - Select `Application type` as `Android`.
+   - Select `Android` as the application type.

-5. **Get the Package Name:**

-   - Use the package name from your `app.json`/`app.config.js`/`app.config.ts` file (e.g., `com.myorg.myapp`).
+   - Enter your Package Name from your `app.json`/`app.config.js`/`app.config.ts` file (e.g., `com.myorg.myapp`).

-6. **Get the SHA-1 Certificate Fingerprint:**

-   - Get the SHA-1 certificate fingerprint by running `eas credentials` from the project root.
-Select Android as the platform, then select your build profile.
-   - Run this command to get the fingerprint using Expo's command-line interface:
+   - Get the SHA-1 certificate fingerprint by running `eas credentials` from the project root and selecting Android as the platform.
+Run this command to get the fingerprint using Expo's command-line interface:
      ```sh
      eas credentials
      ```
      - Choose Android
      - Choose the profile to configure (for me this was `preview`)
      - Choose **Keystore: Manage everything needed to build your project**
      - Choose **Set up a new keystore**
      - Give your keystore a name (e.g., `preview` or `production`) or use the randomly generated one
      - Copy your SHA-1 fingerprint

-7. **Enter the SHA-1 and Package Name:**

-   - Paste the SHA-1 fingerprint and package name into the appropriate fields in the Google Cloud Console.
+   - Paste the SHA-1 fingerprint into the appropriate field in the Google Cloud Console.
-   - Click `Create`.
+   - Click Create and copy the generated Client ID.

-Here’s how to fill out the form:

-- **Application type:** Android
-- **Name:** (e.g., Your App Name)
-- **Package name:** com.myorg.myapp
-- **SHA-1 certificate fingerprint:** (The one you got from the previous step)

 ### Step 2: Configure Supabase